 Please wear loose fitting or athletic clothing to your session.

-Make the most of your time by maximizing the benefit and relief with this interchangeable service.
-Use it to add 30 minutes of traditional manual massage to your FST session, or add 30 minutes of FST in areas that you need it the most to your massage session.
+30 minutes – $45 (add-on session only; designed as an interchangeable service to add 30 minutes of traditional manual massage to your FST session, or add 30 minutes of FST in areas that you need it the most to your massage session.

 Please use Chrome or Firefox for Booking.